-Texas Instruments Incorporated accounted for 13% of our consolidated net revenues in both 2014 and 2013, respectively.
-While all three of our operating segments sold to this customer, these revenues were primarily generated by our Mechanical Products and Electrical Products segments.
-Hakuto Co.
-Ltd. accounted for 11% of our consolidated net revenues in 2014.
+During the years ended December 31, 2015 and 2014, Hakuto Co.
+Ltd., one of our distributors, accounted for 12% and 11% of our consolidated net revenues, respectively.
 These revenues were generated by our Thermal Products segment.
-Our ten largest customers accounted for approximately 48% and 47% of our net revenues in 2014 and 2013, respectively.
-The loss of any one or more of our largest customers, or a reduction in orders by a major customer, could materially reduce our net revenues or otherwise materially affect our business, financial condition or results of operations.
+During the year ended December 31, 2014, Texas Instruments Incorporated accounted for 13% of our consolidated net revenues.
+The reduction in net revenues from Texas Instruments Incorporated during 2015 as compared to 2014 reflects reduced capital spending by this customer during 2015.
+While all three of our operating segments sold products to this customer, these revenues were primarily generated by our Mechanical Products and Electrical Products segments.
+Our ten largest customers accounted for approximately 43% and 48% of our consolidated net revenues in 2015 and 2014, respectively.
+The loss of any one or more of our largest customers, or a reduction in orders by a major customer, could materially reduce our net revenues or otherwise materially affect our business, financial condition, or results of operations.